Integrated Research on Infrastructure Resilience

 Integrating digital twins, sensing, and decision support for multi-hazard resilience

 The SiRIUS Lab investigates how interconnected infrastructure and urban systems perform, fail, and recover under compounding natural hazards and climate stressors.
-Our research integrates structural sensing, data fusion, and computational modeling to develop digital twins that capture system behavior across multiple scales.
+We integrate structural sensing, data fusion, and computational modeling to develop digital twins that capture system behavior from instrumented assets to community scale.

-We focus on earthquakes, extreme wind, flooding, fire, and climate-driven hazards, with applications ranging from instrumented structures to community-scale systems.
-By embedding these models within decision-support and resilience platforms, we aim to translate data and analysis into actionable insights for planning, design, and post-disaster recovery.
+We focus on earthquakes, extreme wind, flooding, fire, and climate-driven hazards.
+By embedding models in decision-support and resilience platforms-especially open environments such as IN-CORE—we translate analysis into mitigation, design, and recovery decisions for communities and agencies.

 Research Themes and Projects